 Another option is to put interfering behaviour "on cue."
-For example, if a youth is using their cell phone during part of the session, ask them to wait until a predefined time; when that time comes, say, "ok, get out your cell phone and text away for the next 3 minutes..."
-Explore why youth might be behaving in a way that is interfering with the session.
+For example, if youth are using their cell phones during part of the session, ask them to wait until a predefined time; when that time comes, say, "ok, everyone get out their cell phones and text away for the next 3 minutes..."
+Explore why youth might be behaving in a way that is interfering to the group.
 For example, youth might be using their cellphones as a way to cope with anxiety or to help them focus on the conversation.
 You can make modifications to the environment to help with this by providing youth with fidgets (e.g., pipe cleaners, stress balls) or materials to doodle/colour.
-Invite the youth to disagree with concepts in a structured way, rather than waiting for them to disagree at unstructured times.
-You may consider creating a "parking lot" for sessions where you can make note of a conversation topic (e.g. write it on paper that the youth can see), put conversations on hold and come back to them when they are more relevant.
+Invite youth to disagree with concepts in a structured way, rather than waiting for them to disagree at unstructured times.
+You may consider creating a "parking lot" for groups where you can make note of a conversation topic (e.g. write it in the corner on the white board if in person, or in the chat for virtual groups), put conversations on hold and come back to them when they are more relevant.